coderofsalvation/jsonschema-acl/README.md

       // or api reply
       // or form submission
       // etc

+> NOTE: you can override / add acl fields at any place

 ### Docs

 * see [jsonschema](https://www.npmjs.com/jsonschema) which is used under the hood

+### Notes

+You don't have to specify acl fields for every field.
+The more highlevel the acl-fields are located in the jsonschema-tree, the better.
+Try defining them for object-types only for instance.

 ### Todo